TABLE OF CONTENTS

 Patients who develop symptoms while in quarantine should be immediately isolated in a single cell with a solid walls and a solid door while awaiting test results.

-Asymptomatic patients who have been exposed to COVID-19 should be offered viral testing, minimally, at the beginning (within 24 hours), middle, and end of quarantine.
+Asymptomatic patients who have been exposed to COVID-19 should be offered viral testing, minimally, at the beginning (within 24 hours if they have not been tested within the last 7 days, or at 3 days post exposure), middle, and end of quarantine.
 If they test positive, they need to be removed from quarantine and isolated.

 Because test sensitivity is imperfect, clinical judgment is essential in interpreting negative test results and discerning if additional testing is indicated.
 This is especially the case in high-risk exposures or exposures to persons at high risk of transmission to others (e.g., aerosol-generating procedures [AGPs] or job type).